 Chemical sharpened hooks as their name suggests are sharpened through a chemical process rather than a mechanical one.

-You can define chemical sharpening as a process in which the fishing hooks are made sharp using some sort of chemical solution or an acid.
+You can define chemical sharpening as a process in which the fishing hooks are made sharp using some chemical solution or an acid.

 Traditionally, the hooks were made sharp by manual process.
 But over time, they sharpened using electric tools.
 Chemical sharpening is a modern method that doesn’t involve any manual or machine work, instead use a chemical for the desired job.